ekokratos/reshipi-book/README.md

 # Reshipi book
-A personal recipe cookbook build with Flutter using BLoC.
+A personal recipe cookbook built with Flutter using BLoC.

 ### Techonology used:
 - Flutter